 3. Speed Accuracy

 Turntables are designed to play records at specific speeds.
-Look for a turntable that has accurate speed settings to ensure that the records play correctly and with the right pitch.
+Look for a turntable with accurate speed settings to ensure the records play correctly and with the right pitch.

 4. Tonearm

-The tonearm is responsible for tracking the record groove and transmitting the signal to the cartridge.
+The tonearm tracks the record groove and transmits the signal to the cartridge.
 Look for a turntable with a well-designed tonearm that can track records accurately and reduce record wear.

 5. Cartridge Compatibility

-Ensure that the turntable you choose is compatible with a wide range of cartridges.
+Ensure that your turntable is compatible with a wide range of cartridges.
 This will allow you to experiment with different cartridges to find the one that provides the best sound quality.

 6. Anti-Skate

 Anti-skate is a feature that helps keep the tonearm balanced and prevents it from pulling to one side.
-Look for a turntable with an adjustable anti-skate to ensure that the tonearm tracks the record groove accurately.
+Look for a turntable with an adjustable anti-skate to ensure the tonearm accurately tracks the record groove.

 7. Platter